MemberPress Review – Updated for 2023

-Overall the user experience is pretty seamless and I can’t really fault it at all.
-The fact that it's easy to change the user journey based on membership levels by altering the thank you pages, welcome emails, after login pages and more is also a bonus.
+Overall the user experience is pretty seamless and can’t be faulted.
+The fact that it's easy to change the user journey based on membership levels by altering the thank you pages, welcome emails, after login pages and more is also a big bonus.

-As you'd expect, as an administrator you can manage all your members subscriptions and transactions (members are created as subscribers) via the backend of WordPress.
+As an administrator you can easily manage all your members' subscriptions and transactions via the backend of WordPress.
 You can also easily resend their Welcome email or receipt if you need to for any reason, such as if you manually subscribe someone or if they don't receive the initial email.

 Due to the way payments are set up MemberPress will automatically change membership access if someone upgrades or revoke access if they cancel or pause their membership.
 It also has inbuilt options for dealing with failed payments and expired credit cards.

-Unfortunately it doesn't automatically provide stats like churn or the number of new or cancelled members each month – I wish that it did!
+Unfortunately as mentioned previously it doesn't automatically provide some key stats like churn or the number of new or cancelled members each month.

 If you're currently using another membership plugin then you can also use the MemberPress Importer to import all your existing membership details, making this much easier to manage should you want to make the switch.